amberarchive/C-BikeShare/README.md

 3. Extract `day_no` - the day of the week that each ride started by extracting the day of the week in `adjusted_started_at` using EXTRACT function.
 The DAYOFWEEK in BigQuery returns the day in number, 1 equal to Sunday, 2 equal to Monday and so on, so I also need another step (in Take 3) to assign the name for each day.

 Take 3:
-- Assign name for time of day: I separated a day into 3 times: Morning is between 05:01 to 12:00; Afternoon is between 12:01 to 18:00, Night is between 18:01 to 05:00
+- Assign name for time of day: Separated a day into 3 times: Morning is between 05:01 to 12:00; Afternoon is between 12:01 to 18:00, Night is between 18:01 to 05:00
 - Assign a name for the day of the week: As above, I just assign the name of the day of the week to accordingly number.

 ```sql